avac54765/fastpages-ava/_posts/2023-01-06-gradingvids.md

 - I was very surprised to see the score for this project.
 I scored this project much higher than collegeboard did.
 This is because this project often only met one of two requirements for a row, resulting in a zero for that section.
 This makes me realize how easy it is to lose a point for a section by not meeting all the requirements.
 - What was different?
     - I scored rows one and five as 0/1, unlike collegeboard, who scored rows 1-5 zeroes.
-I belive this is because I was more leient on the requirements than they were.
+I believe this is because I was more lenient on the requirements than they were.
-    - When looking at the code segements, I didn't think to look at the list names and check that they list names matched when being implemented.
+    - When looking at the code segments, I didn't think to look at the list names and check that they list names matched when being implemented.
 Apparently, this group showed a list being defined in one code segment, but then used a different list being implemented in the code.
     - Looking at their code segments, I figured that the code looked simple due to managing complexity, but collegboard said that their code was simple to begin with, with little complexity managing.